Parable of the Renegades

 Disregarding the Underground Arena, Lucas fought only as a last resort and whenever he did so, he would always try to end the fight as quickly as possible.
 Using a mostly self-taught anything-goes fighting style, which often relied on strikes from his fists, he would always aim for a vital point, forcing his opponents all the way to the edge until they heard the whisper of death's melancholic call.
 He was giving a merciful warning to discourage anyone from trying to pick a fight with him, lest they learn the lesson the hard way.

 Rio on the other hand, fought for fun and to satisfy herself - toying with her victims until every last bit of life was forced out of them.
-She utilized her massive arsenal of submission holds to slowly cripple those unfortunate to force her while gradually injecting excruciating pain in order to relish their pained cries for the longest amount of time possible.
+She utilized her massive arsenal of submission holds to slowly cripple those unfortunate to face her while gradually injecting excruciating pain in order to relish their pained cries for the longest amount of time possible.
 The torture session would not stop until Rio heard the pleasant melody of bones or cartilage breaking and would only end her opponent's life after growing bored of watching them struggle on a limb.

 "Whether you like it or not, you will have to learn to kill.
 If this moral of yours keeps up for too long, our contract might end you," Rio said.
 "It might be difficult at first, but once you have done it a few times, killing a person becomes as easy as squashing a bug."